jeromede/rtc.pa/README.md

 The target project area should already exist, with its users.

+It would be configured so that each item type has the following 3 custom attributes (see next §).

 ## Workaround for work items history

 In the target project areas, work items versions will be shown as created by the user the migration tool used to log in, and the timestamps will correspond to when the migration took place.